SwissDataScienceCenter/renku/helm-chart/values.yaml.changelog.md

 ----
 ## Upgrading to Renku 0.28.2
-* NEW - *global.graph.triplesGenerator.postgresPassword.value* Generate through `openssl rand -hex 32`.
+* NEW - *global.graph.triplesGenerator.postgresPassword.value* should be specified.
+If it is not specified, a password will be generated automatically when the database is initialized.
+It is strongly recommended, however, to specify it here such that the password is explicitly managed and can be restored in disaster scenarios.
+Generate through `openssl rand -hex 32`.

 ## Upgrading to Renku 0.27.0
 * EDIT - The keycloak chart has been replaced with keycloakx, if any values are specified under `keycloak`, now they